15 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.

-Is adaptive rowing exercise safe for people with spinal cord injury?
+What prior data suggests that this adaptive rower is safe for people with spinal cord injury?

-How does adaptive rowing exercise differ from other treatments for spinal cord injury?
+What evidence suggests that this adaptive rowing exercise is effective for spinal cord injury?

 This trial is for individuals who use a wheelchair due to spinal cord injury and can perform the rowing motion with their arms.
 They must have sufficient grip strength (with or without assist straps) and be cleared to exercise by a questionnaire or physician.
 People with current pressure wounds or pain during rowing cannot participate.